Won't you come join us?

 You don't have to get your hands dirty to be an agriculturalist or resource scientist.
 Our programs take you from the classroom straight to the lab - complete with the latest research tools and experiments funded by state and national partners.
 Students across our 32-plus areas of study work with faculty as they test new theories on campus and at five research and education centers in Maryland.

 Whether developing safer, more efficient technologies for the food industry, creating new bio-energy systems or crossbreeding wheat genes to find heartier varieties, science will be your guide.
 Consider it good preparation for med or vet school.
 And if you like getting dirty, we can make that happen too.

 Once you’re familiar with the application requirements and deadlines, complete your UMD application.

 To really make the most of your UMD education, consider the variety of special academic programs available to incoming freshmen.
 The Honors College will challenge your mind and the College Park Scholars program will introduce you to a community of students with similar academic interests.
-Freshman applying by the priority admission date (November 1) are automatically reviewed for these programs as well as CIVICUS, Global Communities, FIRE, and Carrilon Communities.
+Freshman applying by the Early Action admissions deadline (November 1) are automatically reviewed for these programs as well as CIVICUS, Global Communities, FIRE, and Carrilon Communities.
 A variety of other special living and learning programs are offered on campus, you can learn more here.